dannisliang/vongott-unity/vongott/Docs/Story/Scenes/03_fieldtest.md

   1. "Very funny.
 I'll give you a tazer."
   2. "OK, big man.
 Don't trip over your huge cojones on the way."
   3. "Good thinking.
 The non-lethal approach makes us look better in any case."
-- Marcel: "We have an informant on the north dock who knows this place inside out."
+- Marcel: "We have an informant here, Charlie Furben, who knows this place inside and out."
 - Marcel: "If you want a few tips from him, tell him I sent you."
 - Marcel: "Now get moving.
 Vaya con dios."